Boundary dispute: Two killed, Policeman injured in Ebonyi

 No fewer than two persons have been reportedly killed while a policeman sustained injuries, following a renewed boundary dispute between two communities in Ebonyi State.

-The crisis is between the Abaomege and Isinkwo communities of the Onicha Local Government area of the State.
+The crisis is between Abaomege and Isinkwo communities of Onicha Local Government area of the State.

 Details of what led to the outbreak were sketchy at the time of this report but it was gathered that the incident happened around 7 am on Tuesday.